A French woman declines COVID-19 vaccine for her sick father

-L’HOPITAL, France, Jan 29 (Reuters) - Fabienne Garbo’s father suffers from an illness similar to Alzheimer’s and was eligible for a COVID-19 shot as soon as France started vaccinating care home residents.
+L’HOPITAL, France (Reuters) - Fabienne Garbo’s father suffers from an illness similar to Alzheimer’s and was eligible for a COVID-19 shot as soon as France started vaccinating care home residents.
 But she has not signed the consent form.

 Claude Garbo, 86, frequently fails to recognise his daughter and struggles to converse, reacting at times to German words after a life mostly spent in France’s eastern Lorraine region.